Ousmanerabi/Template_code_library/README.md

 ```r
 install.packages(c('dplyr', 'readxl', 'tidyverse', 'janitor', 'writexl'))
 ```
-`dplyr`: is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges.
+`dplyr`: is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges (ref:https://dplyr.tidyverse.org/).

 `readxl`: